GaijinEntertainment/daScript/doc/source/reference/language/statements.rst

     visibility_block ::= indent (stat)* unindent
     visibility_block ::= '{' (stat)* '}'

-A sequence of statements delimited by indenting or curly brackets ({ }) is called visibility_block.
+A sequence of statements delimited by indenting or curly brackets ({ }) is called a visibility_block.

 -----------------------
 Control Flow Statements